*Before you begin any of the following processes, our office recommends you print this page*

 DIRECT STAFFORD LOANS:

-Step 1- Visit www.studentloans.gov and SIGN IN using the student’s PIN number.
-This is the PIN used to sign the FAFSA.
+Step 1- Visit www.studentloans.gov and SIGN IN using the student’s information.

 Step 2- “Complete Entrance Counseling”

 Select Loan Type: “Subsidized/Unsubsidized” for the Stafford Loan